View Document

 ⦁ Participation in mandatory training.

-In accordance with the University’s Staff Induction Policy.
+In accordance with the University’s Professional Development and Performance Planning Policy.

 c.
 Professional development process